oskarth/praxis/README.md

 protocol extend vector, and stateful (atom) in ~1h.
 Nice to use protocols, but not sure about standalone utility - basics already builtin.
 Another common way is to have two lists, but doesn't make sense with Clojure's data structures I think.
-Only thing to consider is that lists conj at head and vectors at tail.*
+Only thing to consider is that lists conj at head and vectors at tail.
+[UPDATE: Use clojure.lang.PersistentQueue/EMPTY with peek/conj/pop.
+No literal syntax or constructor fn.]*